gneisstech/bedrock/runbooks/deployment.md

 4) manual steps to complete the deployment
     1) due to insufficient privileges on other shared resources (they are in a privileged AD tenant)
         1) create a new app password on the Atrius UI "application registration"
+            1. navigate to
+                `Acuity Brands Technical Services, INC - App registrations->Acuity Brands Atrius Dev UI` note that it is in a different subscription.
+Change to Dev/QA/US as appropriate for deployment environment
+            1. copy the client id from the "overview panel", you will need it later
+            1. navigate to the `Certificates & secrets` panel
+                1. add a new "Client Secret", name as `atg-cf-dev-oauth2-proxy-client-secret` (dev/qa/staging, etc)
+                1. copy the value of the new secret while it is still visible
-            1. put the new app password into the configuration of the AUTHN web app
+        1) put the new app password into the configuration of the AUTHN web app
+            1. navigate to  `Home->Resource groups->Authn-CfDev->cf-dev-auth-proxy - Configuration`
+            2. change the configuration option `OAUTH2_PROXY_CLIENT_SECRET` to have the new client secret
-            2. put the new app password into the key vault
+        1) put the new app password into the key vault for the deployment environment
+            1. navigate to `Resource groups->Kv-CfDev->cf-dev-master-kv - Secrets->atg-cf-dev-oauth2-proxy-client-secret`
+            1. click `add a new version`
+            1. put the new client secret value into the value field
+        1) put the new app clinet id into the configuration of the AUTHN web app
+            1. navigate to  `Home->Resource groups->Authn-CfDev->cf-dev-auth-proxy - Configuration`
+            2. change the configuration option `OAUTH2_PROXY_CLIENT_ID` to have the value of the client id from above
         2) create a new callback URL on the Atrius UI "application registration" (Authorizations)
+            1. navigate to
+                `Acuity Brands Technical Services, INC - App registrations->Acuity Brands Atrius Dev UI - Authentication` note that it is in a different subscription.
+Change to Dev/QA/US as appropriate for deployment environment
+    1) due to insufficient privileges on other shared resources (they are in a privileged AD tenant)
+        1) add or update DNS zone records to point to the public IP on the WAF

     2) due to AZ CLI lack of support for newer azure API (bind rewrite rules to routing rules on the AuthN AG)
+        1) navigate in portal to resourcegroup Waf-CF{dev,qa,staging,prod} and open the cf-{env}-waf-ag
+        2) navigate to rewrite rules, "security_headers"
+        3) click the box to associate with "rule1"
+        4) click "Next", click "Update"
+    3) recent breaking changes (not yet automated -- represent tech debt if automated:
+        1) navigate in portal to resourcegroup Waf-CF{dev,qa,staging,prod} and open the cf-{env}-waf-ag
+        1) navigate to "Web Application Firewall"
+        1) Turn off "inspect request body"
-        1)
+        1) save the change
     3) load any related seed data into the databases
+        ```
+        TARGET_CONFIG=./configuration/targets/cf_dev.yaml AZ_TRACE=az ./paas/recipes/import_database.sh cf-dev-twin01-db cfexp2bytelightsa db-snaps atg-cf-exp2-twin01-db-2019-10-24-14-15.bacpac
+        ```
     4) seed the containers into the container registry
+        1) revise origin and target Azure Registry container names in the file `./recipes/promote_containers.sh`
+        2) run `./recipes/promote_containers.sh`
+        3) the webhooks will start the web apps
+    5) connect build pipelines to the container registry
+        1) @@ TODO

-5) everything should be working  (https://foo.com/cf-app, https://foo.com/cf-self-healing )
+5) wait a minute -- everything should be working  (https://foo.com/cf-app, https://foo.com/cf-self-healing )

 6) miscellanea:
     1) may need to file a ticket to add the WAF public IP to the appropriate DNS zone (post deployment)